Current Audience Expectations

 The Clarice Smith Performing Arts Center follows University of Maryland guidance regarding health and safety and UMD follows the guidance of Prince George’s County and the State of Maryland.

 Patrons attending University of Maryland arts events are no longer required to show proof of vaccination or a negative COVID-19 test.
-We continue to encourage audiences to wear a mask and stay current with vaccinations and boosters.
+We continue to encourage audiences stay current with vaccinations and boosters.

 In compliance with the most recent University of Maryland update, while strongly encouraged, masks are no longer required to be worn indoors across campus.
 This includes students, staff, faculty and visitors, as well as all audience members attending in-person events at The Clarice Smith Performing Arts Center.